To arrange before departure

 - Wait until your visa has been approved before buying your flight ticket, or make sure your ticket can be cancelled or changed.

-- In most cases, you host university will provide you with information or assistance in finding accommodation.
+- In most cases, your host university will provide you with information or assistance in finding accommodation.
 You might be offered a room on campus, or you may have to arrange your own accommodation via an intermediary.
-Visit your host university’s website to find out about their procedures.
+Take a look in the world map or on your host university’s website to find out about their procedures.

 If you need to arrange your own accommodation, you could consider subletting a room from another student.
 HousingAnywhere is a handy, safe website through which you can search for accommodation, or sublet your own room whilst you are abroad.
 Always request advance permission from your landlord.